Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/19 Estrogenic Second Puberty 101.md

 **Note that this is a list of _possible_ changes.
 There is no guarantee that every person on feminizing HRT will experience all of these.
 Your age, genetics, medical history, degree of masculinization from natal puberty, and hormone regimen can all have impacts on results.
 There is also just a degree of randomness – every body is different – and some things can take years to appear.**

 ### Breast Growth
 Despite public perceptions, the majority of transfems do not pursue breast augmentation, as it often isn’t necessary (and for many, is not within reach).
 Every human is born with breast tissue, it simply remains inactive without estrogen to make it grow.
-Development typically takes 2-5 years, but can continue for more than ten years, just as it does for cisgender women.
+Development typically takes 2-5 years, but can continue for more than ten years, just as it does for cisgender [[women]].

 Expect aches and pains in the chest, along with lots of tenderness, in the area surrounding and behind the areola.
 Avoid bumping into anything, as it _will_ hurt.
 Nipples and areolas will become much more sensitive while also becoming larger and darker.
 You’ll want to invest in some sports bras.